Marshall Scholarship: Association of Marshall Scholars

 The Association of Marshall Scholars (AMS) was formed in 1988 as a charitable organization.

-The organization has been led by several notable board and advisory members, including Kathleen Sullivan, Reid Hoffman, Nannerl Keohane, Peter Orszag, Harold Koh, Roger Tsien and Daniel Yergin.
+The organization has been led by several notable board and advisory members, including Kathleen Sullivan, Reid Hoffman, Nannerl Keohane, Peter Orszag, Harold Koh, Roger Tsien, and Daniel Yergin.

 The Association of Marshall Scholars releases an annual public opinion poll in partnership with Emerson College in Boston, Massachusetts.
-The poll measures the American public's perceptions of the United Kingdom, highlighting major current issues (e.g. Brexit).
+The poll measures perceptions of the United Kingdom by the American public, highlighting major current issues (e.g. Brexit).

 The Marshall Forum

-Every year, the Association of Marshall Scholars hosts the Marshall Forum, a high-profile dialogue engaging top American and British leaders about key transatlantic issues, in a different city.
-During Forums that take place during anniversaries of the Scholarship or Marshall Plan, the Marshall Medal is typically awarded to distinguished individuals who have advanced British-American understanding.
+Every year, the Association of Marshall Scholars hosts the Marshall Forum in a different city.
+It is a high-profile dialogue engaging top American and British leaders about key transatlantic issues.
+During Forums that take place during anniversaries of the Scholarship or the Marshall Plan, the Marshall Medal typically is awarded to distinguished individuals who have advanced British-American understanding.
 These have included Lisa Cook (1986 Marshall Scholar), Madeleine Albright, and Anne Applebaum (1986 Marshall Scholar).

-In 2017 the Association of Marshall Scholars, in partnership with the German Marshall Fund and the British Embassy, Washington, hosted the Harvard Marshall Forum at Harvard University to mark the 70th anniversary of the Marshall Plan and focused on its legacy and impact today.
-The event featured 30 speakers including Madeleine Albright as well as Supreme Court Justices Stephen Breyer and Neil Gorsuch, both Marshall Scholars.
+In partnership with the German Marshall Fund and the British Embassy, Washington in 2017, the Association of Marshall Scholars hosted the Harvard Marshall Forum at Harvard University to mark the seventieth anniversary of the Marshall Plan and focused on its legacy and effect today.
+The event featured 30 speakers including Madeleine Albright as well as two Marshall Scholars, Supreme Court Justices Stephen Breyer and Neil Gorsuch.

-In 2018, the AMS partnered with the British Consulate General in San Francisco and the Bechtel International Center at Stanford University to host a Marshall Forum on Innovation.
-The Forum focused on the pipeline of scientific invention in fields such as biomedicine and genetics that are of particular interest to the United States and the United Kingdom.
+In 2018, the association partnered with the British Consulate General in San Francisco and the Bechtel International Center at Stanford University to host a Marshall Forum on Innovation.
+The Forum focused on the pipeline of scientific invention in fields that are of particular interest to the United States and the United Kingdom, such as biomedicine and genetics.
 Distinguished speakers included Reid Hoffman, a Marshall Scholar, and David Reitze, Director of LIGO Laboratory.
 The forum highlighted societal challenges and opportunities raised by explosive innovations in these fields as they interact with advances in machine learning, artificial intelligence, and data science.

-In 2019, the AMS hosted the Marshall Forum with the Carnegie Endowment for International Peace, focusing on peace and prosperity.
+In 2019, the association hosted the Marshall Forum with the Carnegie Endowment for International Peace, focusing on peace and prosperity.
 The Forum featured 17 speakers including the Governor of the Bank of England Mark Carney, the Director of U.S. National Security Agency General Paul Nakasone, former U.S. ambassadors Michael Froman, Carla Hills, and William J. Burns, and former British Ambassador to the United States Kim Darroch.